osharim/Message-Queue-django-and-NodeJS/README.md

 To run this example you need `python`> v2. *, `nodeJS` 0.8 (currently it runs on nodeJS 0.11.1-pre).
 Have installed `RabbitMQ`.
 Python 0.9.8 using the `pika` and `amqp` client and client nodeJS:

- [Installing amqp NodeJS]
+ #Installing amqp NodeJS

  	npm install amqp

- [pika 0.9.8 Python client ]
+ #pika 0.9.8 Python client

  	sudo pip install pika==0.9.8

- `The installation depends on pip and git-core packages, you may need to install them first.`
+ The installation depends on pip and git-core packages, you may need to install them first.

- 	`on ubuntu`
+ 	on ubuntu

  	$ sudo apt-get install python-pip git-core

-	'on debian'
+'on debian

 	$ sudo apt-get install python-setuptools git-core
 	$ sudo easy_install pip

-	'on windows'
+	on windows

 	Castigado contra la pared.